kennywall/import-test/_posts/2011-07-05-claiming-my-blog-posts-and-social-profiles.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/rellinking.png
 ---
-{% include JB/setup %}<p>I made some more changes to my network over the holidays.
+{% include JB/setup %}I made some more changes to my network over the holidays.
 I'm working to better tie together my blog(s) and my social network profiles using the rel="" property.
 The process is a three part process, meant to link the various places I write with my author brand, that is represented in my social network profiles, most importantly Google +.
 I write on several blogs and I want the authorship of my work to be linked back to my Google + profile.
 I'm very Google centric, so in my network this is the most important profile in my network.
 This also feeds into my overall SEO strategy which is another story.